jchitpin/thinkdeck/README.md

 ## Why would you want one?

-1. It looks cool and you like the form factor!
+1. It looks cool and you like the form factor.
-2. You're a sadist that enjoys building things in tiny enclosures.
-3. Need a small Linux box for connecting with other IoT devices.
+2. You need a small Linux box, possibly for connecting with other IoT devices.
-4. Want a portable computing device with full-sized key switches/keycaps.
+3. You want a portable computing device with full-sized key switches/keycaps.

 ## Features